MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

     1. Select **Review + create**, then when validation passes, select **Create**.
     1. Once the VM deployment is complete, select **Home** from the top of the page.

-1. Keep the browser tab open to continue with the pre-demo setup.
+1. Keep the Azure browser tab open to continue with the pre-demo setup.

+### Network security group

+Here you will create a network security group but will not associate any interface to it nor create any rules.
+Those steps will be done as part of the NSG demo.

+1. In the blue search bar on the top of the page, enter **Network security groups** groups.
+From the results, select **Network security groups** (do not select Network security groups classic).

+1. Select **Create network security group**.
+On the Basics tab of the Create network security group page, specify the following settings:
+    1. Subscription:  Leave the default value (this is the Azure subscription provided by the authorized lab hoster)
+    1. Resource group:  **LabsSC900**
+    1. Name:  **NSG-SC900**
+    1. Region:  leave the default.
+    1. Select **Review + create** then select **Create**.
+    1. Once the deployment is complete (this happens very quickly), select **Go to resource**.

-#### Microsoft Defender for Cloud
+### Microsoft Defender for Cloud

 The objective here is simply to access Microsoft Defender to Cloud for the first time.
 This is important because it can take up to 24 hours for Defender for Cloud to reflect an initial secure score.